JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

 If necessary, each of the functions in the protocols CBCentralManagerDelegate and CBPeripheralDelegatecan be overriden by the inheriting class.

-The protocol BluetoothTransmitterDelegate defines functions that allow to pass bluetooth activity information from the BluetoothTransmitter class to a specific transmitter class.
+The protocol **BluetoothTransmitterDelegate** defines functions that allow to pass bluetooth activity information from the BluetoothTransmitter class to a specific transmitter class.
 Example when a disconnect occurs, the BlueToothTransmitter class handles the reconnect but the delegate class can for instance show the connection status to the user.
 It will be informed about the connection status via the function centralManagerDidConnect in the BluetoothTransmitterDelegate

-CGMTransmitterProtocol defines functions that CGM transmitter classes need to implement.
+**CGMTransmitterProtocol** defines functions that CGM transmitter classes need to implement.

-The CGM transmitter communicates back to the caller via the CGMTransmitterDelegate protocol.<br> Needs to be conformed to, for instance by a view controller, or manager, .. whatever<br>
+The CGM transmitter communicates back to the caller via the **CGMTransmitterDelegate** protocol.<br> Needs to be conformed to, for instance by a view controller, or manager, .. whatever<br>
 This protocol allows passing information like new readings, sensor detected, and also connect/disconnect, bluetooth status change<br>

+Following specific transmitter classes exist:<br>
+**CGMG4xDripTransmitter**<br>
+**CGMG5Transmitter**<br>

 #<a name="newtransmitters"></a>Steps for adding new (CGM) transmitter types

 Every new type of bluetoothtransmitter needs to

 * extend BluetoothTransmitter
 * conform to the protocol BluetoothTransmitterDelegate.

 If it's a CGM transmitter (it could also be a bloodglucose meter that transmits data over bluetooth)

 * conform to the protocol CGMTransmitterProtocol

 ## <a name="protocolbluetoothtransmitterdelegate"></a>conform to protocol BluetoothTransmitterDelegate